mtford90/mtford90.github.io/_posts/2014-11-18-red-hot-react.md

 ### Live Editing

-[Webpack](http://webpack.github.io/) is a module bundler similar in concept to browserify however it has a some really useful features and concepts that enhance both development & delivery.
+[Webpack](http://webpack.github.io/) is a module bundler similar in concept to browserify however it has some really useful features and concepts that enhance both development & delivery.

 **Loaders** perform preprocessing on any file types e.g. the CoffeeScript loader will transform CoffeeScript into JavaScript.
 The interesting thing with loaders is that they are capable of bundling *any* static file into the Javascript bundle.
 Anything from styles, fonts and even images if you're so inclined: